 You won't see any clever commercials touting Amica Mutual on TV, but customers say that the company provides excellent customer service and low-hassle claims service.
 In fact, customers say the claims service is excellent, from appraisal to payout, which is a relief for those who have had to use it.
 The company also offers a rental car option, but reviews for that service are not quite as good.
 However, there are a wide range of options for rental car coverage, so paying more may offer better satisfaction.

 Amica Mutual offers policies in every state except Hawaii.
-Customers are happy with the variety of available plans and discounts, and the company receives solid financial ratings.
-While policyholders say premiums are fair, some report sudden rate hikes.
-Others say you'll need to have a clean or nearly clean driving record in order to land a policy in the first place.
+Customers are happy with the variety of available plans and discounts, although some say it's pricier than other companies.
+Most policyholders say premiums are fair, but some report sudden rate hikes and we read some reports of policies going up a bit with each renewal -- an amount that eventually adds up.
+Amica Mutual may be a bit picky about who they insure and you might need to have a clean or nearly clean driving record in order to land a policy with them.

 Another low-profile but highly rated insurer is Auto-Owners Insurance.
 Coverage is available in only 26 states, but customers say the company offers a smooth claims process and personable service through its extensive network of local agents.
 Policyholders also say they're mostly happy with premiums and the variety of available discounts, but some complain that plans aren't as flexible as those offered by competitors.
 Though 24-hour service is available, customers are expected to work with agents directly when they're available, a potential drawback depending on the type of service you prefer.